Gov. Reynolds: ‘Light at end of tunnel’ with COVID-19 vaccine’s pending arrival in Iowa

 After a recent surge of COVID-19 cases and hospitalizations that was exponentially higher than the previous surge in the summer, cases and hospitalizations have been trending down over the past two weeks.

-However, the number of COVID-related deaths continues to climb on the heels of that hospitalization surge: 70 new deaths were reported by the state on Thursday, the highest 24-hour total of the pandemic.
+However, the number of COVID-related deaths continues to climb on the heels of that hospitalization surge: 70 new deaths were listed by the state on Thursday, the highest 24-hour total of the pandemic.